The Office (2005–2013)

-- This show contains sexual jokes in every episode, but nothing older teens can't handle.
+- This show contains sexual jokes in every episode, but nothing kids can't handle.
 The show contains nudity but it is always censored out and it is very infrequent.
-Some very crude sexual jokes.
-This is not a show for kids.
+Some sexual jokes.
+This is a show for most ages.

 - In one of the earlier seasons Michael and Ryan go to a sex toy store, no explicit images are shown due to them being censored, while Michael is laughing Ryan says that's all he has been doing the whole time.

-- Some implied sex though it isn't ever shown.
+- Some implied sex though it isn't ever shown outright.